magicmilo/MiSynth-Wavetable-Generator/README.md

-# MiSynth-Wavetable-Generator
+# MiSynth-Wavetable-Generator Python3
-Process, listen to and export wavetables for the MiSynth Project Run from main.py.
+Process, listen to and export wavetables for the MiSynth Project.
+Run from main.py.
 Input files are mono .wav uncompressed as high a sample rate as possible.